WilliwadelmaWisky/DatabaseSQL/README.md

 ```

 ### Update data in a table
 <p align="justify">
     A data can be updated with update syntax.
 A filter, to which items are updated, can be specified with where syntax.
 A single item or many items can be updated at the same time.
 Attributes to be updated and their new values must be inside parentheses after set.
 Let's update the <i>artists</i> table as an example.
+Data is saved automatically on disk after data is updated.
 </p>

 ```sql